Exclusiveideas/vectoflex/README.md

 SVG Studio is a web application that provides a comprehensive set of tools for working with Scalable Vector Graphics (SVG).
 It allows users to create, animate, edit, optimize, convert, and generate SVG images utilizing artificial intelligence, offering a powerful suite of features for working with vector-based graphics.

+## Stage
+This Application isn'r fully functional yet and its development has been paused till further notice.
 ## Features

 ### SVG Animation Studio